li-xinwei/QCAST-English-Tutor/README.md

 ![QCAST ESL Logo](/public/qcast-logo.svg)

+## Live Application

+The application is available at: [https://qcast-english-tutor.vercel.app/](https://qcast-english-tutor.vercel.app/)

 ## Features

 - **Interactive AI Tutor**: Engage in natural conversations with an AI tutor that adapts to your English proficiency level
-- **Customizable Teaching Styles**: Choose from multiple teaching styles (humorous, encouraging, socratic)
+- **Customizable Teaching Styles**: Choose from multiple teaching styles (humorous, passionate, creative)
-- **AI Model Selection**: Options to use GPT-4 or other AI models for conversations
+- **AI Model Selection**: Options to use GPT-4 or Qwen-2.5 AI models for conversations
-- **Grade-Level Adaptation**: Content tailored to different grade levels for appropriate learning challenges
+- **Grade-Level Adaptation**: Content tailored to different grade levels (1st through 6th) for appropriate learning challenges
 - **Material Upload**: Upload your own learning materials for the AI to teach from or reference
 - **Conversation History**: Save and review past learning sessions